web-ext-experiments/about/source/index.rst

 Welcome to WebExtension Experiments
 ===================================

-This documentation covers WebExtension Experiments, a way to write new APIs for the WebExtension modules in Firefox.
+This documentation covers WebExtension Experiments, a way to write new APIs for Firefox add-ons.
 Whilst this documentation covers WebExtension Experiments, a lot of this documentation might be relevant for writing WebExtension APIs in mozilla-central.

-For a list of valid experiments please see:
+Existing experiments:

 .. toctree::
    :maxdepth: 2